-IUT is a temporary solution, and is generally done once or twice before preterm delivery.
+IUT is a temporary solution and is generally done once or twice before preterm delivery.

 In some cases, it’s essential to deliver earlier than expected.
 This is usually when the window of laser surgery has closed, and it is expected that you can treat TAPS better on the outside in the NICU.
 TAPS twins treated with preterm delivery are generally diagnosed later in the pregnancy, and often have a lower TAPS staging (most often stage 1).
 These twins born with TAPS can be often better managed in the NICU.

-While it is a difficult topic to cover, a selective reduction is a treatment option.
+While it is a difficult topic to cover, selective reduction is a treatment option.
 In some cases, where TAPS has caused a lot of problems, the option is there to terminate the pregnancy, or selectively reduce the number of babies in the hope of giving the healthier baby the chance to grow stronger and survive.
-In these situations, it is more likely the donor who will pass, and this does not guarantee a complication-free pregnancy.
+In these situations, it is more likely the donor will pass, and this does not guarantee a complication-free pregnancy.
 Selective reduction is treated as a last resort, however, and is a private, personal choice for families.
 Our foundation believes that these families will be treated with respect and compassion, and supported.

 After the babies are born, TAPS can be treated with a partial exchange transfusion for the recipient, and blood transfusions for the donor.
 It’s important to remember that twins born with TAPS have different treatment priorities to those born with acute TTTS.

 While we don’t know the best treatments for TAPS, we do know that there are treatment options available.

-Data from the TAPS registry told us that there was no real difference between any of the treatment options in reducing perinatal mortality, but the most successful treatments for prolonging pregnancy were expectant management, laser surgery and reduction.
-The highest neonatal mortality was recorded in IUT cases, and premature delivery.
+Data from the TAPS Registry told us that there was no real difference between any of the treatment options in reducing perinatal mortality, but the most successful treatments for prolonging pregnancy were expectant management, laser surgery, and reduction.
+The highest neonatal mortality was recorded in IUT cases and premature delivery.